 The health consequences of the sedentary office lifestyle are often flippantly disregarded by modern society, since it’s so commonplace in the American workforce.
 But office life with no supplementary exercise, care for the spine, or proper treatment, is taking a serious toll on our bodies over time.
 I can help you deal with daily stressors and prevent the health decline that comes with an office lifestyle.
 If you’re ready to take your personal health into your own hands, give me a call and schedule a consultation today!

-How to Avoid Back Pain While Gardening This Summer
+Avoid Back Pain While Gardening

 It’s that time of year again where the home’s best friend can be the spine’s worst enemy.
 I’m speaking of course, about summer gardening.
 Doing yard work can be cathartic and rewarding; hauling wheelbarrows of mulch, carrying bags of clippings and planting flowers help you not only beautify your property, but also to learn new crafts, get a good cardio workout and enjoy a productive hobby.
 But the wear and tear on your body can really take a toll throughout the warm seasons, so it’s important to warm up properly and take simple precautions to avoid back injury.
 After all, staying hunched over a plot of dirt all day isn’t good for your spine.